All European Academies: Member Academies

-ALLEA Member Academies operate as learned societies, think tanks, or research performing organisations.
-They are self-governing communities of leaders of scholarly enquiry across all fields of the natural sciences, the social sciences and the humanities.
-ALLEA therefore provides access to an unparalleled human resource of intellectual excellence, experience and expertise.
+Acknowledging the vital role of emerging scientists in driving future innovation and scientific excellence, ALLEA's membership encompasses young academies, thereby fostering collaboration across generations that enhances our work and strengthens the academic community for the future ALLEA therefore provides access to an unparalleled human resource of intellectual excellence, experience and expertise.
 Furthermore, its integrative membership structure comprises Academies from both European Union (EU) and non–EU member states in Europe.